STAPM/smoking_policy_analysis/README.md

 ## Modelling policy effects on costs and QALYs
 To estimate how a policy or intervention changes the distribution of individuals among health states, STPM simulates a version of the population in which smoking has changed due to the policy or intervention (the 'treatment' arm) and a version of the population in which smoking is unaffected (the 'control' or 'business-as-usual' arm).
 To minimise the variance in the comparison, we keep the random components of the simulation the same between the control and treatment arms (by using the same random seeds).

-Changes to the distribution of individuals among health states are then estimated based on the **potential impact fraction** ($PIF$), which we take to represent the proportion of people who move from each smoking-related health state to the "no smoking-related diseases" health state.
-The $PIF$ summarises the difference between the treatment and control arms in the relative risks of smoking-related disease (that differ between arms due to the difference in the distribution of individuals among smoking states).
+Changes to the distribution of individuals among health states are then estimated based on the **potential impact fraction** (PIF), which we take to represent the proportion of people who move from each smoking-related health state to the "no smoking-related diseases" health state.
+The PIF summarises the difference between the treatment and control arms in the relative risks of smoking-related disease (that differ between arms due to the difference in the distribution of individuals among smoking states).

 ## Distributional effects
 Population size, the distribution of individuals among smoking states and their distribution among health states are all stratified by period, age, sex and IMD quintile.
 The relative risks of smoking-related disease associated with each smoking state are generally held constant, except for Ischaemic Heart Disease and Stroke, for which the best available evidence was stratified by age and sex.
 The paramaters that we use to estimate the change to costs and QALYs (number and unit costs of hospital admissions, and health state utility values) are held constant over time in order to focus on the effects of changes to smoking, and to express results in terms of a particular cost-year.
 Our health state utility values are currently stratified by age and sex but not IMD quintile, but this could be addressed in future versions of STPM.